 So, if a pin has a large wick, that reveals masses of traders bought or sold.

 That, in turn, tells us the banks must have bought or sold a significant sum themselves to push price in the opposite direction against these traders to create the wick in the first place.
 This is why the wick plays a role in whether a pin causes a reversal or not:

 It visually reveals via its size how much the banks bought or sold to make price reverse.

 Keep your eye out for these pins going forward…

-They don’t form often, but boy when they do, you bett the signals they give reversals they generate are typically massive and they rarely fail.
+They don’t form often, but boy when they do, you can bet the reversal signals they generate are typically massive and they rarely fail.

 With these two tips, finding powerful pins bars should be A LOT easier.

-So, focus on trading the pins with especially big wicks, like I explained above…
+So, focus on trading pins with especially big wicks, like I explained above…

-That should improve your results in a big way and help you be more consistent trading pins.
+That should improve your results and help you be more consistent trading pins.

 4 thoughts on “Want To Trade Better Pin Bars?
 Learn How They Form With This Simple Trick”